 Your prospective subscription platform’s goal should be to minimize the migration’s impact on your subscribers.
 There should be no downtime for new enrollments and minimum downtime (a few hours) for existing subscribers.

 Your new subscription platform should help you develop a plan to seamlessly execute the migration by offering advice (and sometimes templates) on how to communicate the change to your subscribers.
-They should also enable you to complete “dry runs” in order to discover and correct data errors.
+They should also enable you to complete “dry runs” to discover and correct data errors.

 How will the migration impact your resources?